 Reporting bias might affect price and markup data collected through recall.
-For example, outlets might report lower prices than they actually charge or conceal antimalarials they are not permitted to stock.
-Non-response on wholesale purchase price is a potential source of bias.
-Retail selling price was reported for 91.2% to 99.3% of antimalarial observations in private for-profit outlets, but markup data are only available for 45.4% to 94.0% of observations due to low reporting of wholesale purchase price.
-High unit non-response for wholesale purchase price may reflect concerns that the information may be shared with regulatory authorities, or cases where the respondent was not involved in purchasing stock and therefore was unaware of wholesale prices.
+For example, outlets might report lower prices than they actually charged or might conceal antimalarials that they are not permitted to stock.
+Nonresponse on wholesale purchase price is a potential source of bias.
+Retail selling price was reported for 91.2–99.3 percent of antimalarial observations in private for-profit outlets.
+However, markup data were available for only 45.4–94.0 percent of observations because of low reporting of wholesale purchase prices.
+High unit nonresponse for wholesale purchase price might reflect concerns that the information could be shared with regulatory authorities, or cases in which the respondent was not involved in purchasing stock and therefore was unaware of wholesale prices.

 Study Results